-- a. showing that data currently available call into question a key assumption, method, or conclusion of the other expert; - b. showing that the two conclusions do not conflict as much as they appear to, or that the difference is not material; - c. showing what kinds of data may become available in the future to support one or the other set of assumptions or conclusions; or - d. showing the effects of different dates, methods, or assumptions. - Providing Guidance on the Division of Retirement Plan Benefits-The actuary may be retained by an attorney or the court to provide guidance on alternative methods available for the division of retirement plan benefits between the covered party and spouse.
-In this situation, the actuary should be generally knowledgeable about (1) methods for the division of retirement plan benefits that are available in the jurisdiction; and (2) the types of domestic relations orders available for the division of retirement plan benefits under each retirement plan considered in the domestic relations action, and the differences between these various types of domestic relations orders (see appendix 1 for a discussion of the types of domestic relations orders available). - 3.6 Assisting in Drafting a Domestic Relations Order-When retirement plan benefits are to be directly divided or assigned by domestic relations order, the actuary may be retained to assist in drafting a domestic relations order that will accomplish the desired division of retirement plan benefits.
+- a. showing that data currently available call into question a key assumption, method, or conclusion of the other expert; - b. showing that the two conclusions do not conflict as much as they appear to, or that the difference is not material; - c. showing what kinds of data may become available in the future to support one or the other set of assumptions or conclusions; or - d. showing the effects of different dates, methods, or assumptions. - 3.5 Providing Guidance on the Division of Retirement Plan Benefits-The actuary may be retained by an attorney or the court to provide guidance on alternative methods available for the division of retirement plan benefits between the covered party and spouse.
+In this situation, the actuary should be generally knowledgeable about (1) methods for the division of retirement plan benefits that are available in the jurisdiction; and (2) the types of court orders available for the division of retirement plan benefits under each retirement plan considered in the domestic relations action, and the differences between these various types of court orders (see appendix 1 for a discussion of the types of court orders available). - 3.6 Assisting in Drafting a Court Order-When retirement plan benefits are to be directly divided or assigned by court order, the actuary may be retained to assist in drafting a court order that will accomplish the desired division of retirement plan benefits.
 Such assistance may include providing sample documents and calculating benefits payable under different payment schemes.

-The actuary assisting in drafting a domestic relations order should take into account early retirement subsidies and ancillary benefits available under the retirement plan as appropriate and should recommend that the proposed language unambiguously define the benefit amount payable to each party and that relevant contingent events, such as the covered party's death before retirement or the covered party's retirement after becoming eligible for subsidized early retirement plan benefits, be appropriately considered.
+The actuary assisting in drafting a court order should take into account early retirement subsidies and ancillary benefits available under the retirement plan as appropriate.
+The actuary should recommend that the proposed language unambiguously define the benefit amount payable to each party and that relevant contingent events, such as the covered party's death before retirement or the covered party's retirement after becoming eligible for subsidized early retirement plan benefits, be appropriately considered.

-- Assisting in Reviewing or Implementing a Domestic Relations Order-When retirement plan benefits are to be directly divided or assigned by domestic relations order, the actuary may be retained by the plan sponsor or administrator to assist in reviewing or implementing the domestic relations order, as described below.
-Services provided by the actuary may include interpreting the provisions of the domestic relations order or advising whether the benefits provided by the domestic relations order are permitted by the retirement plan and whether each party's benefit is definitely determinable from the domestic relations order. - 3.7.1 Assisting in Reviewing a Domestic Relations Order-The actuary's communication of a review of a domestic relations order should state the scope of such review.
-For example, the actuary could indicate that the review is limited to an examination of the technical content of the domestic relations order and does not extend to the legal form of the domestic relations order.
-If the domestic relations order has substantive conflicts with the provisions or administrative procedures of the retirement plan, or the benefits are not definitely determinable, then the actuary should explain the conflicts and why the domestic relations order is not administratively feasible as written.

-To be a qualified domestic relations order, a domestic relations order must satisfy the qualification requirements of IRC section 414(p) and ERISA section 206(d).
+- 3.7 Assisting in Reviewing or Implementing a Domestic Relations Order-When retirement plan benefits are to be directly divided or assigned by court order, the actuary may be retained by the plan sponsor or administrator to assist in reviewing or implementing the domestic relations order, as described below.
+Services provided by the actuary may include interpreting the provisions of the order or advising whether the order provides benefits permitted by the retirement plan and whether each party's benefit is definitely determinable from the order. - Reviewing a Court Order-To be a qualified domestic relations order (QDRO), a domestic relations order must satisfy the qualification requirements of IRC section 414(p) and ERISA section 206(d).
 One of the requirements is that the division of retirement plan benefits must be pursuant to a judgment, decree, or order under the domestic relations law of a state.
-If the domestic relations order being reviewed fails to meet the procedural requirements of the court, it may not be a valid domestic relations order.
-The question of whether the proposed domestic relations order meets the state's procedural requirements is a legal one and is beyond the qualifications of actuaries who are not also attorneys.
+If the order being reviewed fails to meet the procedural requirements of the court, it may not be a valid court order.
+The question of whether the proposed order meets the state's procedural requirements is a legal one and is beyond the qualifications of actuaries who are not also attorneys.